besn0847/ethereum-app/tutorials/tutor1.md

             eth.accounts[2]: 0x62b733ed73e4713da473baecc67fc2af71adb25b   balance: 0 ether
             undefined

-.
-Step 3 : Set the new coinbase and start mining
+**.
+Step 3 : Set the new coinbase and start mining**

         > miner.setEtherbase(eth.accounts[0]);
             true
         > miner.start(1);
             true

 At  this stage the node #0 will start mining and generate some Ether for account #0.
-Regularly check the balances with the command below and when you have more than 2 Ether, then proceed to next step.
-On my PC, it took about 5 minutes.
+Regularly check the balances with the command below and when you have more than 2 Ether, then proceed to the next step.
+On my PC, it took about 5 minutes (i started 4 threads in parallel).

         > loadScript("/tmp/gethload.js");

 Please note that you can also check the web URL of Ethstats (http://localhost:3000) and you can speed up mining by adding more threads (eg. miner.start(4) - this is what i use personally).

-.
-Step 4 : Transfer 2 Ether from #0 to #1
+**.
+Step 4 : Transfer 2 Ether from #0 to #1**

         > loadScript("/tmp/gethload.js");
             eth.accounts[0]: 0x09a3c5e6158f6e35ce07457b6646e67a581de904   balance: 320 ether